-While abuse can be a difficult subject to talk about, in this blogpost we wanted to share some further information on what options you have to keep yourself safe and out of such a negative situation.
+While abuse can be a difficult subject to talk about, in this blog post we wanted to share some further information on what options you have to keep yourself safe and out of such a negative situation.

 Or you may have been unjustly served a non-molestation order and want to know what you can do about it.

 So what exactly is a non-molestation order?
-Essentially, it is an injunction which dictates and insists that one party does not harass or threaten the other in terms of their actions or have anyone else do so.
+Essentially, it is an injunction that dictates and insists that one party does not harass or threaten the other in terms of their actions or have anyone else do so.

 We also have further details on our useful information page on non-molestation orders.